Zarkin-Frood/2018HarrisCountyPovertyData/README.md

 # 2018HarrisCountyPovertyData
-API Calls to SAIPE endpoint for povery stats
+API Calls to SAIPE endpoint for poverty stats